SergPerep/jest-testing/README.md

         Promise.resolve({id: 2})
     })) // Mock fetch-result: response with json
 ```
-There's a lot of nested promises which can be hard to wrap your head around first time you look at them.
-Which may become a reason why you would consider to use special libraries.
+There's a lot of nested promises which can be hard to wrap your head around first time you look at them, but they are the way to simulate fetch response.

-The complete code might look like this
+The complete code might look like this:

 ```javascript
 // getTodo.test.js